cindylinsf/coding3/README.md

 ![Alt text](clip_diffusion_output/9.png)
 ![Alt text](clip_diffusion_output/10.png)

-Prompts (sequentially matched to each image from left to right):
+Prompts (sequentially matched to each image from left to right, top to bottom):
 1. The rain pours down heavily outside the dimly lit bodega.
 2. ANNIE sits at a small table, staring at a bowl of tea glasses.
 3. She glances at her phone